Swami Kalyandev: Biography

-Later life
+Later life and death

 In 1982 he received the Padma Sri award, and in 2000 he received the Padma Bhushan.
 He was also awarded an honorary D.Litt. by Meerut University.
 In the late 1980s future Prime Minister Vishwanath Pratap Singh came to Shukatal to pray along with his wife and Kalyandev told him to do his first rally near Bhayla.
 His advice has been credited with repopularizing Singh as a politician.

 During an interview, Kalyandev said his inspiration came in 1893, when he met Vivekananda in Khetri, who said to him, "If you want to see God, go to the huts of the poor.
 And if you want to attain God, then serve the poor, the helpless, the downtrodden and the miserable."
 Kalyandev stated that to attain God through service of the poor is the mantra he received from Swamiji.

 Swami Kalyandev died in India on 14 July 2004.
 His age has been disputed due to uncertainty surrounding his birth date.